Nördlingen: Impact diamonds

 Stone buildings in the town contain millions of tiny diamonds, all less than 0.2 mm across.
-The meteorite impact — from a 1 km asteroid — that caused the Nördlinger Ries crater created an estimated 72,000 tons of these tiny diamonds when it impacted a local graphite deposit.
+The meteorite impact—from a 1 km asteroid—that caused the Nördlinger Ries crater created an estimated 72,000 tons of these tiny diamonds when it impacted a local graphite deposit.
 Stone from this area was later quarried and used to build the stone buildings.

-In movies
+In popular culture

-Aerial scenes at the end of Willy Wonka & the Chocolate Factory were filmed here.
+Aerial scenes at the end of the 1971 film Willy Wonka & the Chocolate Factory were filmed in Nördlingen.

-In anime
+The setting of the anime Princess Tutu is based on Nördlingen.

-The main city featured in Attack on Titan is based on Nördlingen.
+Nördlingen bears a resemblance to the town of Shiganshina from Attack on Titan, though there is no official link between the two.
+After being featured on a Japanese variety show in 2013, Nördlingen became a tourist destination for fans of the series.